k2datascience/ds-foundations/README.md

 Once you have completed all the content in Week 0, you should understand how to use Git/GitHub.
 These are the steps you should follow to submit work:

-1. Fork the repository on to your account
+1. Fork the repository onto your account
 2. Pull the repository down to your local computer
+3. Complete assignments
 3. Commit changes to the local repository and push them to your online GitHub repository
 4. No need to submit a Pull Request, a TA will check your work routinely and give feedback when necessary